learnbyexample/learn_gnuawk/gnu_awk.md

 foXbaz
 ```

 While determining the longest match, overall regular expression matching is also considered.
 That's how `Error.*valid` example worked.
-If `.*` had consumed everything after `Error`, there wouldn't be any more characters to try to match after `valid`.
+If `.*` had consumed everything after `Error`, there wouldn't be any more characters to try to match `valid`.
 So, among the varying quantity of characters to match for `.*`, the longest portion that satisfies the overall regular expression is chosen.
 Something like `a.*b` will match from first `a` in the input string to the last `b` in the string.
 In other implementations, like `perl`, this is achieved through a process called **backtracking**.
 Both approaches have their own advantages and disadvantages and have cases where the regexp can result in exponential time consumption.

 ```bash
 $ # from start of line to last 'm' in the line